Understanding Wage Statements in California

-The main purpose of California labor laws is to protect the rights of employees throughout California, and these laws establish strict requirements in terms of wages, discrimination and harassment, time off from work and other employer-employee matters.
+The main purpose of California labor laws is to protect the rights of employees throughout California, and these laws establish strict requirements in terms of wages, discrimination and harassment, time off from work, Overtime Pay in California and other employer-employee matters (more about California Wage & Hour Laws).
 As a California employee, you benefit from some of the most protective employment laws in the country, governing even the smallest details of your employment, including the specific types of information that must be included on the wage statements (or pay stubs) your employer issues each pay period.
-Any California employer who fails to comply with these requirements may face financial penalties or legal action.
-For more information about California wage statement requirements and what to do if your employer has failed to provide you with accurate wage statements, contact our California employment law attorney at Davtyan Law Firm today.

 What is a Wage Statement?